reritom/Flask-Microservice-Tutorial/README.md

     # Check each existing allocation and if there is overlap, reject this request

     # Create the allocation if it passed the above checks
+    ...
 ```

 So written like that, it is quite clear what we have to do.
 But when we consider that our allocation is defined by four nullable values, it means our function will end up being quite long consisting our multiple if-elif-else statements.
-I won't put the actual function in the guide, but you can look at it in `continuous_resource_blueprint.py`.
+I won't put the actual function here, but you can look at it in `continuous_resource_blueprint.py`.

 Assuming you have created everything we've mentioned above and filled in the blanks, or that you have cloned the repository.
 If you run `python application.py` you should now be able to target the application to create resources and allocations with populated responses.